 The peg drops and into the water and stabs the bottom three times to make sure it takes a strong hold.
 You can put it in rough water mode and it will continually check to make sure it gets a good hold by re-stabbing into the bottom at set intervals.

-Where the Talon really shines for me
+Where the Talon really shines

 I have used the Talons a lot on my own.
 I back the boat off the trailer and anchor down with the Talons next to a dock with a space to keep the boat’s fiberglass from rubbing on the dock.